KhronosGroup/glTF/specification/README.md

 #### Skinned Mesh Attributes

 The mesh for a skin is defined with vertex attributes that are used in skinning calculations in the vertex shader.
+The `JOINT` attribute data contains the indices of the joints from corresponding `jointNames` array that should affect the vertex.
+The `WEIGHT` attribute data defines the weights indicating how strongly the joint should influence the vertex.
 The following mesh skin defines `JOINT` and `WEIGHT` vertex attributes for a triangle mesh primitive:

 ```javascript
     "meshes": {